devkral/timelineomat/README.md

 ## How to use for sorting

 simple use the streamline_event_times(...) method of TimelineOMat without any timelines as key function.
-By using the TimelineOMat parameter can be preinitialized
+By using the TimelineOMat class parameters can be preinitialized

 The resulting tuple can be sorted